 Click “gift cards” on the Chase Ultimate Rewards page, select the gift card you want and the amount you want on it.
 You will receive the card via email.

 From the Ultimate Rewards Page click “Shop Apple”, select the Apple product you want, adjust its specifications to what you want and check out.
 All Apple products ordered through the Chase Ultimate Rewards portal get free shipping, and you can combine your reward points with a debit or credit card to make your purchase.

 Which Chase Ink card is best for you?

 If you prefer cash back that can be redeemed for statement credits, gift cards or travel, go for either the Ink Business Unlimited or the Ink Business Cash.

 If you’d prefer points that can be redeemed for travel, Apple products and gift cards, go for the Ink Business Preferred, but know that it’s the only card of the three with an annual fee.

 If you just want the same rate of cash back on all eligible business purchases with no spending cap, choose the Ink Business Unlimited but if you spend significant amounts on shipping, office supplies or your telecommunications bills and still want cash back, go with the Ink Business Cash.

 The Chase Ink Business suite of credit cards are solid options if you want to avoid either the exorbitant annual fees attached to premium business rewards cards or want to pay no annual fee at all, but still want rewards for your spending.

-The rewards attached to the Chase Ink Business cards can be earned and redeemed in a straightforward, uncomplicated manner and the cash back options can even help you pay down your balance through statement credit or the 0% annual interest on purchases for 12 months promotion.
+You can earn and redeem the rewards attached to the Chase Ink Business cards in a straightforward, uncomplicated manner and the cash back options can even help you pay down your balance through statement credit or the 0% annual interest on purchases for 12 months promotion.